pchen66/devart-template/project_summary.md

 ## Link to Prototype
-Interactive Demo (require web browser supportng WebGL) [Behind The Painting](http://www.google.com "Behind The Painting")
+Interactive Demo (require web browser supportng WebGL)

+[Behind The Painting](http://www.google.com "Behind The Painting")

 ## Example Code
-NOTE: Wrap your code blocks or any code citation by using ``` like the example below.

 ```
 function paintBuilding(startindex,cn){